6 Most Common TPD Claims with Examples

 1. Cancer TPD Claim

-Over 400 Australians a day are diagnosed with cancer, and sadly, about 135 people pass away from this permanent illness every day.
-Thankfully, a wide range of terminal cancers qualify as total and permanent disabilities, which makes them a common type of TPD claim.
+A wide range of terminal cancers qualify as total and permanent disabilities, which makes them a common type of TPD claim.

 More about cancer-related TPD claims >

-Common TPD claims include those for mental illness, like PTSD.
-Post Traumatic Stress Disorder (PTSD) is a psychiatric illness suffered by people who have lived through a stressful incident like war, violence, sexual assault, a severe accident, a near-death experience or something similar.
+Common TPD claims include those for mental health conditions, like PTSD.
+Post-traumatic stress disorder (PTSD) is a psychiatric illness suffered by people who have lived through a stressful incident like war, violence, sexual assault, a severe accident, a near-death experience or something similar.

 Mental illness TPD claims are increasingly common in Australia as insurance companies and employers understand the impacts psychiatric conditions have on the ability of employees to do their jobs.
+Hence, this condition often qualifies for both workers’ compensation claims and TPD benefits.

 More about PTSD disability claims >